Skip to content

 • Permit User Enrollment: Designed for bring your own device (BYOD), User Enrollment allows a Managed Apple ID to be used alongside an existing Apple ID.
 We’ll expand on this in the next section.

-Managed Apple ID users don’t have access to every Apple service.
-Apple Pay, Apple Music, Apple TV+, and some other features are disabled to protect the business.
-Users can also browse the App Store, but they cannot make purchases.
+Apple Pay, Apple Music, Apple TV+, Find My, and some other features are limited or unavailable to protect the business.
+Users can also browse the App Store, iTunes Store, and Apple Books, but they cannot make purchases.

 What is User Enrollment?

 Apple User Enrollment is an addition to the device enrollment options supported by the Apple MDM spec starting with iOS 13 and macOS Catalina 10.15.
 Geared for organizations that want to support a BYOD policy, it is a significantly more privacy-focused form of enrollment.
-It gives the MDM only limited access to users’ devices while separating personal and corporate data.
+It gives the MDM solution only limited access to users’ devices while separating personal and corporate data.

 User Enrollment requires a Managed Apple ID and must be associated with the device.
 The user needs to enter their Managed Apple ID credentials in order to complete the enrollment process.
 This ID is used to install the MDM profile, assign app licenses, provide access to shared iCloud accounts, and manage which users have access to these company-owned assets on their personal devices.
 A single Managed Apple ID may be used on multiple devices and does not interfere with a standard personal Apple ID configured on the device.